tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 # Gateway Overview

-The MIMI Gateway is designed to be a hybrid of AS and DS functionality has defined by `MLS Architecture`.
+The MIMI Gateway is designed to be a hybrid of AS and DS functionality as defined by `MLS Architecture`.
 It has an internal interface for applications within its domain to federate with each other, as well as an external interface that allows for cross-domain federation.
 A gateway acts as a permissioned database of the following information:

-* Unique identities that can be grouped by tags.
+* Unique identifiers of clients that can be queried by application-defined tags.
-* Queryable queues of MLS Key Packages indexed by identity, protocol version, cipher suite, custom labels.
+* Queryable queues of MLS Key Packages indexed by identifier, protocol version, cipher suite and a custom label.
-* MLS Group proposals, commits, welcome messages and ratchet trees indexed by epoch.
+* MLS proposals, commits, welcome messages and ratchet trees indexed by MLS `group_id` and `epoch_id`.

 ## Identity Providers